RebornBeat/BGP-X/README.md

 - **Compromised device**: BGP-X cannot protect traffic from malware on your device
 - **Cross-domain bridge availability**: if no bridge node exists between two domains, cross-domain connectivity is not possible for that pair
 - **No legal protection**: BGP-X does not make illegal activities legal
+- **LoRa paths have high latency**: LoRa paths introduce 500ms-5s latency per round-trip.
+Standard browsers feel slow.
+BGP-X Browser handles this gracefully with batched loading and progressive rendering
+- **Satellite latency**: GEO satellite paths add 600ms+ RTT.
+Suitable for non-interactive traffic; challenging for real-time applications
+- **No post-quantum cryptography (v1)**: Current version uses classical cryptography.
+Post-quantum upgrade planned for future version

+---

+## What BGP-X Is Not

+- ❌ A replacement for BGP (the Border Gateway Protocol)
+- ❌ A VPN (VPNs shift trust to a single provider; BGP-X distributes it)
+- ❌ A Tor fork (fundamentally different architecture, protocol, and threat model)
+- ❌ An anonymizing proxy (operates at the network layer, not application layer)
+- ❌ A silver bullet (see Known Limitations above)
+- ❌ A per-application tool (BGP-X runs on the router and protects all devices)
+- ❌ The first mesh network (builds on significant prior art)

 ---